mdymen85/appbuilding/README.md

 Here, as I explained in the first paragraph, all the changes must happend through the aggregate root class; so in that case, we can have a consistent hierarchy, without any danger of uncontrolled change.

+## Model

+I used **JPA** to model the domain.
+As Hibernate suggested in the best practices of JPA, I based all the relationships in bidirectional